 The Future Historical Society is a community storytelling project created by a multi-generational collective of Fort Greene neighbors, and led by artist Yazmany Arboleda.
 At businesses, churches, and parks throughout Fort Greene, personal histories of this community come to life through podcasts and visual installations created by FHS members.
 The stories illuminate untold histories of the neighborhood, while envisioning a more connected, interdependent future.

-The Future Historical Society HQ will be active at BRIC House April 24 – May 1 as part of the BRIC OPEN, a festival of arts and ideas.
-Stop by the HQ to pick up your map, meet members, and learn more about the groups' creative process.
+The Future Historical Society HQ premiered at BRIC House April 24 – May 1, 2019 as part of the BRIC OPEN, a festival of arts and ideas.
+Stay tuned for the next location of the HQ, where you'll be able to pick up a map of significant Fort Greene sites, meet members, and learn more about the groups' creative process.

 The Future Historical Society is commissioned by BRIC.